 This attracts the animals that have since begun to make The Gully their home.
 This makes it one of the best places to go on a whale-watching adventure, with many making a holiday of it.

 Newfoundland is an island based on the eastern side of Canada.
 It is best known for its archeological attractions, including the community of the explorer Leif Erikson, who was a Viking.

-Besides this, however, Newfoundland is also one of the most beautiful natural attractions, including waterfalls, fjords, and cliffs.
-The natural structure of the island and the cold waters that surround it most of the year make it a frequent habitat for whales.
+However, Newfoundland is also one of the most beautiful natural attractions, including waterfalls, fjords, and cliffs.
+The natural structure of the island and the cold waters surrounding it most of the year make it a frequent habitat for whales.